0xLott/graphql-vs-rest/code/java/README.md

 # JavaScript Stack Exchange Comments API

-This project contains two JavaScript-based APIs to fetch comments data from the Stack Exchange Language Learning forum.
+This project contains two Java Spring Boot APIs to fetch comments data from the Stack Exchange Language Learning forum.

-- **REST API**: built using Node.js and Express
+- **REST API**: built using Spring Web
-- **GraphQL API**: built using Apollo Server
+- **GraphQL API**: built using Spring for GraphQL and Netflix DGS Library

 > [!WARNING]
 > This API provides static data captured at a specific time for experimental purposes.
 It is not up-to-date and should not be used for real-time needs.